Develop and apply your knowledge of physics and mathematics to understanding the natural world and human influence upon it.

 100% student satisfaction

-According to the latest National Student Survey (2017), 100% of our students are satisfied with the quality of their course.
-In addition to this, 98% of students were satisfied with the teaching on their course.
+According to the latest National Student Survey (2017), we scored 100% satisfaction scores for the quality of the course.
+In addition to this, 98% of students who responded were satisfied with the teaching on their course.

 An enviable staff-to-student ratio